 Date of birth

-The Brewers secured Liam's services for a club record fee from SPL side Ross County following a goal laden two year spell in the SPL that saw him score 48 goals in 99 appearances for the Staggies and finish last season as the top scorer in the Scottish top flight with 23 goals.
+THE Brewers secured Liam's services for a club record fee from Ross County in 2017 following a prolific two-year spell in the SPL that saw him score 48 goals in 99 appearances for the Staggies.

 In 2012/13 he scored 29 times as Cliftonville won the league title for the first time since 1998 and the title was retained the following year with Liam adding a further 21 goals.
 After signing a pre-contract agreement with Ross County Liam began to make his mark in Scotland.